-This soup has a Thai flavor.
+This silky smooth roasted red pepper soup has a Thai flavor.
 Sweet and spicy.
 The blend of vegetables, spices and coconut milk add an enjoyable complex flavor with very few ingredients.
-Serve over rice or with bread.
+Gluten-free, dairy-free and vegan!

 This coconut roasted red pepper soup is one of my favorite soups to make and eat.
 It comes out different every time I make, I guess because I don’t measure when I make this.
 So I’ve finally committed to some measurements in order to share this with you all!